etomica/ZENO/cpp/doc/release/sphinx/Input.rst

 	TRAJECTORY <relative path to xyz file> <relative path to conversion file>

-Note that if a trajectory is given, no other geomerty may be included in the ``.bod`` file.
+Note that if a trajectory is given, no other geometry may be included in the ``.bod`` file.

+Trajectory files cannot be used for virial-coefficient calculations.

 Force-field file
 ~~~~~~~~~~~~~~~~